Forecast accuracy

 Temperature forecasts are considered accurate if they were within 2 °C of actual temperatures.

-Over 2023–24, next day maximum temperature forecasts were accurate 90.9% of the time.
-Overnight minimum temperature forecasts were accurate 82.4% of the time.
+For 2024–25, next day maximum temperature forecasts were accurate 91.3% of the time.
+Overnight minimum temperature forecasts were accurate 82.8% of the time.

-Line graph showing accuracy of next day temperature forecasts over the past 5 years.
-The accuracy of maximum temperature forecasts rose from about 90% to 91% over this period.
-The accuracy of minimum temperature forecasts rose from about 80% to nearly 84% in 2022-23.
-It declined to 82.4% in 2023-24.
+Line graph showing accuracy of next day forecast temperatures rising slightly over the past 10 years.
+Forecast accuracy for maximum temperatures rose from about 87% in 2015–16 to 91.3% in 2024–25.
+Accuracy of overnight minimum temperature forecasts rose from about 78% to 82.8% over the same period.

 Enlarge image

-Forecast maximum and minimum temperatures for the next day across 500 locations that were accurate to within 2 °C, showing year-to-year changes
+Forecast maximum and minimum temperatures for the next day that were accurate to within 2 °C, across 500 locations

 Rainfall forecasts

 While weather elements like temperature and wind can be the same across large areas, rainfall varies much more.
-There can be large differences across small areas as showers move across, raining in some places and missing others.
-That's why our forecasts include information about the chance of any rain, along with a possible expected rainfall range.
+There can be big differences across small areas, as showers bring rain to some places and miss others.
+That's why our forecasts include information about the possible rainfall range.

 Enlarge image